DataDog/integrations-core/openstack/README.md

 ## Setup
 ### Installation

-Install the `dd-check-openstack` package manually or with your favorite configuration manager.
+To capture OpenStack metrics you need to [install the Agent](https://app.datadoghq.com/account/settings#agent) on your hosts running hypervisors.

-Installing the OpenStack Integration could increase the number of VMs that Datadog monitors.
+**Note**: Installing the OpenStack Integration could increase the number of VMs that Datadog monitors.
 For more information on how this may affect your billing, please visit our Billing FAQ.

 ### Configuration

-To capture OpenStack metrics you need to install the Datadog Agent on your hosts running hypervisors.

 1. First configure a Datadog role and user with your identity server